Password Protect a Folder or File on your Website

 This can also be used to protect multiple individual files in a directory, the method is very similar, however, this time use Apache’s

 FilesMatch directive.
 This allows us to list as many files as needed:

 <FilesMatch "(secure\.html)|(secure\.txt)"> AuthType Basic AuthName "Restricted Area" AuthUserFile "/home/[username]/.htpasswds/public_html/passwd" Require valid-user </FilesMatch>

 Note: To add files, include more instances of “|(filename\.ext)”.

 Adding A User

-- On the Password Directories page, scroll down and under Create user, add a username in the the username box.
+- On the Password Directories page, scroll down and until you see Create user.
+Add a username in the provided text box.

 - Click the Add or Modify The Authorized User button.

 The folder you selected will now require a username and password to gain access.
 You can use the username and password you created to gain access.